saltstack-formulas/postgres-formula/README.rst

 ``postgres.dropped``
 --------------------

 Meta state to remove Postgres software.
-By default the release specified, or installed by, the formula is targeted only.
-To target multiple releases, set pillar ``postgres.removal.multiple_releases: True``.
+By default the release installed by formula is targeted only.
+To target multiple releases, set pillar ``postgres.remove.multiple_releases: True``.

 ``postgres.server.remove``
 ------------------------